bn4t/verteilzentrum/README.md

 ## Command line flags
 - `-config <config file>` - The location of the config file to use.
 Defaults to `config.toml` in the working directory.
 - `-datadir <data directory>` - The location where all persistent data is stored.
 Defaults to the working directory.

+# Deinstallation
+Run `sudo make uninstall` to uninstall verteilzentrum.
+This will remove the verteilzentrum binary and the directories `/etc/verteilzentrum` and `/var/lib/verteilzentrum` if they are empty.

+To remove the systemd service run `sudo make uninstall-systemd`.

 # Contributing
 Feel free to send patches to me@bn4t.me or to open pull requests on Github.